jncraton/retrieval-augmented-generation/readme.md

 'Guido created Python'
 ```

-That may not seem useful, as we have to know the answer to our question in order to have it answered, but this technique can be used to with documents to provide grounded answers from the document.
-Consider the following example where we use a helper function to context from Wikipedia:
+That may not seem useful, as we have to know the answer to our question in order to have it answered, but this technique can be used to with larger documents to provide grounded answers from the document.
+Consider the following example where we use a helper function to get context from Wikipedia:

 ```python
 >>> import languagemodels